BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

 (Taking notes on infrastructure, legacy systems, inventory, etc.)

-# What's needed in your organisation?
+# Brainstorming: what's needed in your organisation?
 (interactive session)

 Some points to get us thinking: